lowlighter/libs/README.md

 ### XHTML formatter

 Format HTML and HTML/XML code similarly `deno fmt`.
-Can be used with `--check` to validate that HTML/XML code is correctly formatted.
+Use `--check` to validate that HTML/XML code is correctly formatted.

-> [!WARNING]\
-> This formatter is currently experimental and may **break** your documents (mainly reorder nodes, remove comments, wrongly self-close tag in HTML, etc.).
-It requires `--unstable` flag to be run without `--check` flag.
+> This formatter is currently experimental and may **break** your documents (by reordering nodes, removing comments, wrongly self-closing tags in HTML, etc.).
+It requires `--unstable` flag to write changes; that is, to run without `--check` flag.

 ```sh
 deno run jsr:@libs/bundle/xhtml/cli/fmt --help